Climate Action Tax

 - Programs and policies designed to improve energy efficiency in commercial properties

-- EnergySmart for Businesses : More than 2,300 city of Boulder businesses have participated in EnergySmart since 2010.
-More than $2M in rebates have been issued and more than $7.5M in private investments made
+- EnergySmart for Businesses : More than 2,300 City of Boulder businesses have participated in EnergySmart since 2010.
+More than $3.3M in rebates have been issued and more than $17.9M in private investments have been made

-- Building Performance Ordinance: This proposed ordinance would require owners of large commercial and industrial buildings to annually rate and report their buildings’ energy use, and perform periodic energy efficiency measures.
+- Building Performance Ordinance: Launched in 2015, the ordinance requires owners of large commercial and industrial buildings to annually rate and report their buildings’ energy use, and perform periodic energy efficiency measures.
 The ordinance has experienced a 99% compliance rate since implementation, covering over 32 million sqft of commercial building space

 - Program tracking, reporting and evaluation

 - Tracking community greenhouse gas emissions using a new international standard used by other global cities.
 As of the 2017 completed inventory, community emissions have been reduced by 16.2% from a 2005 baseline.

 - Development of a sustainability data tracking, management and reporting system